 Russ Ackoff once again does a great job of providing insight into management.
-I highly recommend A Little Book of f-Laws where Ackoff, with Herbert Addison and Sally Bibb, present 13 common sins of management, such as:
+I highly recommend A Little Book of f-Laws [the broken link was removed] where Ackoff, with Herbert Addison and Sally Bibb, present 13 common sins of management, such as:

 See: Deming’s thoughts on unknown and unknowable figures.
-A book with over 80 management flaws (er I mean f-Laws) will be published in January – you can even submit your own.
+A book with over 80 management flaws (er I mean f-Laws) will be published in January – you can even submit your own [the broken link was removed].

 It is more difficult to define what we want than what we do not want.
 Nevertheless, a ‘getting rid of’ strategy is a cop out.
 Great gains are seldom made easily.
 Therefore, it is important for managers to know what they would have if they could have whatever they wanted.